 - Materials to deliver the Fundamentals Course (either as Day 1 of the Master Trainer Course or as a train-the-participant course).
-These materials include an Instructor Manual for each of the 7 modules, as well as the associated evidence base, any associated exercise handouts, and the slides (presented in handout format in the Instructor Manual; presented as modifiable PowerPoint® slides on the TeamSTEPPS DVD).
+These materials include an Instructor Manual for each of the 7 modules, as well as the associated evidence base, any associated exercise handouts, and the slides (presented in handout format in the Instructor Manual and as modifiable PowerPoint® slides).

 - Materials to deliver the Trainer/Coach Course (Day 2 of the Master Trainer Course).
-These materials include an Instructor Manual for each of the 4 modules, as well as any associated exercise handouts and the slides (presented in handout format in the Instructor Manual; presented as modifiable PowerPoint slides on the TeamSTEPPS DVD).
+These materials include an Instructor Manual for each of the 4 modules, as well as any associated exercise handouts and the slides (presented in handout format in the Instructor Manual and as modifiable PowerPoint slides).

 - Materials to deliver the optional Day 3 (Module 12—Practice Teaching Session) of the Master Trainer Course).
-These materials include an Instructor Manual, the Practice Teaching Feedback Form, and the module slides (presented in handout format in the Instructor Manual; presented as modifiable PowerPoint slides on the TeamSTEPPS DVD).
+These materials include an Instructor Manual, the Practice Teaching Feedback Form, and the module slides (presented in handout format in the Instructor Manual and as modifiable PowerPoint slides).

 As noted, for each instructional module, an Instructor Manual is provided.
 This resource provides instructors with important information for planning the delivery of the module.
 It is strongly recommended that Master Trainers use the Instructor Manuals to prepare for course delivery.
 These documents ensure that Master Trainers are familiar with the contents of each module and know the instructional material that should be conveyed to training participants.